What's the secret to living to 100?

-However, research suggests that our genetic makeup only accounts for 20 to 30 percent of our longevity.
-That leaves 70 to 80 percent to lifestyle choices — which means how you live your life can have a big impact on how long you live.
-Here are some healthful moves you can make to live a longer, fuller, happier life and age gracefully.
+Don’t think you have much choice in the matter?
+Research suggests our genetic makeup only accounts for 20 to 30% of our longevity.
+That leaves 70 to 80% to lifestyle choices — which means how you live your life can have a big impact on how long you live.

 Eat a healthy diet

-"You should avoid eating too many overly processed foods that might be high in added sugar, saturated fat and sodium and focus instead on eating plenty of fruits, vegetables, lean protein and whole grains," explained Dr. Steven Sluck, a primary care physician at Geisinger Mt.
-Pleasant.
+“Avoid eating too many processed foods,” says Cybele Pacheco, MD, a Geisinger family medicine physician.
+“They are often high in added sugar, saturated fat and sodium.
+Focus instead on eating plenty of fruits, vegetables, lean protein and whole grains.”

-In addition, if you want to live longer, try "Hara hachi bu," a traditional Okinawan saying which means, "Eat until you are 80 percent full."
-Learning to eat slowly and with a purpose will help you avoid overindulging.
+If you want to live longer, try eating in moderation.
+The traditional Okinawan saying “Hara hachi bu” means “Eat until you are 80% full.”
+It’s a good mindset if you’re trying not to overeat.
+Learning to eat slowly and with purpose will help you avoid overindulging.

-“Few things age a person faster than constant stress, whether it’s from work, family or finances," said Dr. Sluck.
+“Few things age a person faster than constant stress, whether it’s from work, money, family or social relationships,” Dr. Pacheco says.

-Yes, stress can be unavoidable.
-It plays a role in all of our lives, and in small doses it can actually be beneficial.
-However, if stress is a part of your daily routine, it begins to take its toll.
-Try to control stress using meditation and regular relaxation.
+Of course, some stress is unavoidable.
+It plays a role in all our lives, and in small doses, it can be beneficial.
+However, if stress is a part of your daily life, it begins to take its toll.

 Keep your mind active

 Stay mentally healthy by keeping your mind active.
-Things like reading, doing crossword puzzles, watching a challenging game show and engaging in stimulating conversations can all help you live longer.
+Take a class to learn something new, read, do crossword puzzles, watch a challenging game show, have stimulating conversations — they all keep your brain busy.

-“There may not be one secret to living to 100 years old, but there are many small decisions you can make throughout life that will affect your long-term health," assured Dr. Sluck.
+“There may not be one secret to living to 100 years old, but there are small, incremental changes you can make throughout life that impact your long-term health,” Dr. Pacheco says.

 Meet Dr. Pacheco